-“Antarctica is situated around the South Pole, whose existance was discovered when it was first sighted in 1820.
-The name Antarctica, which is Greek for ‘opposite to the north’ was first used to refer to the continent in 1890.
+PureTravel Says: “Antarctica is situated around the South Pole, whose very existence was discovered when it was first sighted in 1820.
+The name itself, which is Greek for ‘opposite to the north’ was first used to refer to the continent in 1890.
 The entire continent is covered by the Antarctic Ice Sheet, which is around 2,300 meters (over 1 mile) thick.
-Antarctica is a wonderful country that will delight those seeking real adventure, wildlife and stunning scenery.
+This is a captivating region that will truly astound those seeking real adventure, wildlife and stunning scenery.
 Boat trips often take in some of the remote islands of the southern ocean, such as South Georgia and the Falklands.”

 Antarctica is the fifth largest continent in the world and nearly all of its area (about 98%) are covered by ice.
 This ice here makes up around 90% of the world’s total ice, grows and shrinks seasonally and therefore the continent is twice as large in the winter than it is during the summer!

 In the summer months, Antarctica measures approximately 14 million square kilometers (almost 5.5 million square. miles), making it about twice the size of Australia.
-In the winter months, the size nearly doubles, due to ice that forms around its 18,000km long (11,000mile) coastline.
+In the winter months, the size nearly doubles, due to ice that forms around its 18,000 km long (11,000 miles) of coastline.

 Situated in the Southern Hemisphere within the Southern Ocean, Antarctica is the world’s southernmost continent and asymmetrically surrounds the South Pole.
 Other than islands off its coast that are considered part of the continent, the nearest land is Argentina, in South America, some 1,000km (600 miles) away.